MATF-RS19/RS029-image-processing/README.md

 ## GUI consists of several buttons:

+ ### Open
-* Open - open image
+    open image
+ ### Save

-* Save - save image after editing
+    save image after editing
+ ### Binarization

-* Binarization - filter for turning image into black and white
+    filter for turning image into black and white
+ ### Posterize

-* Posterize - image is painted in selected number of colors using Fuzzy C means algorithm
+    image is painted in selected number of colors using K-means algorithm
+ ### Edge detection

-* Edge detection - edges of the objects represented in the image are highlited
+    edges of the objects represented in the image are detected
+ ### Compression

-* Compression - PCA algorithm is used for image compression
+    PCA algorithm is used for image compression
+ ### Distortion

-* Distortion - 4 points are selected (basically, object in the image which distortion is willing to be fixed), and another 4 points (basically, the position of new, fixed object).
+    4 points are selected (basically, object in the image which distortion is willing to be fixed), and another 4 points (basically, the position of new, fixed object).
 The result is image with fixed projective distortion.